Negative-light/wavy-life-sim/README.md

 This will give us a allowed and denied list of locations.

 For the sake of simplification the design decision was made to have all parts exist on a grid and for the time being the parts will not have any movment outside of the creatures movement.

+So the Wave Funciton Collapse can be generated in two stages.
+Creating a matrix of Possible connections bewtween a set of parts.
+Because we want the nubmer of parts to be rather dynamic it would be best that this is 100% algorithmic.
+Because parts can be rotated this creates more complex sets of rules.

+To understand how the Rule Set generation works we must first generate a Rule.
+Consider part A which can connect on all four faces, and part B which can only connect on its North face when the part is facing North.
+This ruleset will be for A connecting to B.

+The matrix below where the rows represent the faces of part A and the columns the faces of part B.

+$$
+\begin{Bmatrix}
+ & NORTH & EAST & SOUTH & WEST\\
+NORTH & 1 & 0 & 0 & 0\\
+EAST  & 1 & 0 & 0 & 0\\
+SOUTH & 1 & 0 & 0 & 0\\
+WEST  & 1 & 0 & 0 & 0\\

+\end{Bmatrix}
+$$

+Now lets use this for part B connecting to part A. Lets start by assuming that Part B is facing North.

+$$
+\begin{Bmatrix}
+ & NORTH & EAST & SOUTH & WEST\\
+NORTH & 1 & 1 & 1 & 1\\
+EAST  & 0 & 0 & 0 & 0\\
+SOUTH & 0 & 0 & 0 & 0\\
+WEST  & 0 & 0 & 0 & 0\\

+\end{Bmatrix}
+$$

+Now lets rotate Part B to be facing EAST meaning that this instance of Part B can only connect on its east face.

+$$
+\begin{Bmatrix}
+ & NORTH & EAST & SOUTH & WEST\\
+NORTH  & 0 & 0 & 0 & 0\\
+EAST & 1 & 1 & 1 & 1\\
+SOUTH & 0 & 0 & 0 & 0\\
+WEST  & 0 & 0 & 0 & 0\\

+\end{Bmatrix}
+$$

+You may notice that Part B's matrix only shifted based on the direction of the North Face.
+This means that we can apply a shift value to the search indicies of the matrix ensuring.

 ## State of Completion